AdobeDocs/developer-distribute/README.md

 ## How to develop

-For local development, simply use:
+For local development, simply use :
 ```
 $ yarn install
 $ yarn dev